Apply for a 24G approval

 - the application has not been submitted in the correct manner and form

 - requested information and documentation is inaccurate, incomplete, misleading or not provided.

 An alternative to the approval process is to sell the property at public auction.
 The auction must be prominently advertised for at least two consecutive weeks before the auction takes place.

 Disclosing benefits to the vendor

 You must inform the vendor of the benefit to you, including things like your relationship to the purchaser and possible land development.
 You can do this by disclosing details of the benefit in the sales agency agreement or by giving the vendor a completed disclosure of benefits form .

 You must arrange for an independent valuation of the property and make sure the valuer doesn't know the buyer's offer.
 The valuation must be paid for by the agent, sales representative or the purchaser.
 Include a valuation report stating the current market value with your application for 24G approval.
 A valuation is not required for the sale of a business.

 Commission and expenses

 You can't receive commission or claim expenses from the sale without approval.
-If you feel you have good reason to seek payment you can request that the Commissioner approves this when you apply.
-If expenses have been paid in advance this also needs to be advised and approved by the Commissioner.
+If you feel you have good reason to seek payment you can request that the Consumer and Business Services (CBS) approves this when you apply.
+If expenses have been paid in advance this also needs to be advised and approved by CBS.